acferM/ignite-lab-01/README.md

 The ignite lab is a event made by [Rocketseat](https://github.com/rocketseat-education), aiming to show new techs and enviroments to create projects.

-In that app, i've learned microservices backend strategies using Kafka + GraphQL + NestJS.
+In this app, i've created a online course platform, in which learned microservices backend strategies using Kafka + GraphQL + NestJS.

 ## Content
 - <a href="#authors">Authors</a>